alan-turing-institute/trustworthy-assurance/docs/dmh-report/chapter-2.md

 ### Generalisable Patterns
 In the case of the argument pattern from Figure 1.6, this pattern was proposed by the authors as a means to address a gap in the safety assurance of ML systems.
 As experts in their domain, and as a peer-reviewed contribution, this is a valid source for an argument pattern.

-However, an alternative (though not entirely disconnected) source is to identify generalisable structures and patterns from existing assurance cases—a procedure that can be enhanced through participatory engagement from stakeholders and affected users.
+However, an alternative (though not entirely disconnected) means for achieving generalisable structures and patterns is through participatory engagement from stakeholders and affected users, perhaps building sample assurance cases and then extracting common themes.
 This is the method that we have explored in the current project on Digital Mental Healthcare and subsequently propose as a procedure for Trustworthy Assurance.

 Much like ML algorithms, humans have remarkably effective (but biased) *pattern recognition capabilities*, some of which underpin our assessment and internalisation of ethical, legal, and social norms.
 As an example, James W. Nickel says of human rights: